 The modernization process unites experts on the subject, innovators and conservatives alike, since the ultimate goal – revitalizing knowledge – is too tempting to neglect.
 As a result, this could lay the foundation for a knowledge repository providing restricted or shared access to fellow project members, instructional designers and keen learners inside an intranet or online.

-There is a multitude of terms associated with agile e-Learning, so I’ll concentrate on just a few:
+There is a multitude of terms associated with Agile eLearning training projects, so I’ll concentrate on just a few: